 To make a procedure in Scratch, make a new block.

-In this case, you will make a “glitch” block that you can reuse.
+In this case you would make a glitch block

-Name the block “glitch,” and click okay.
+Name the block glitch, and click okay.

-You created a “define” block.
+You created a defined block.

-The code you add under the “define” block will run
+The code you add under the define block will run

-Add the code for your glitch under the “define” block.
+Add the code for your glitch under the define block.

-Click the “define” block to make sure it contains the correct code.
+to make sure it contains the correct code.

 Click the flag to test.

-It still works.
+Great, it still works.

 to create a glitch in the second scene of your story.

 Try it again.

-Now that you've created a block for the glitch,
+Awesome, now that you've created a block for the glitch,

 to happen in your story.

-In the next video, you will conclude your story
+In the next video you will conclude your story

 For your main character,

-switches to” block to continue dialogue.
+use a when backdrop switches to block to continue dialog.

 to build more into your story.